 6. Consider Getting a Secured Credit Card

 A secured credit card is a card backed by a cash deposit provided by you, which acts as collateral on the account.
-They tend to have higher interest rates, but if you can make consistent, on-time payments, they can be a great way to demonstrate your trustworthiness and better qualify for a traditional, unsecured cards.
+They tend to have higher interest rates than unsecured cards, but if you can make consistent, on-time payments, they can be a great way to demonstrate your trustworthiness and better qualify for a traditional, unsecured cards.

 There Is a Path Out of Financial Hardship